Juan-Jones/earnonlinemoney/content/blog/seo-for-bloggers.md

 description: "Find search engine optimization (SEO) on-page and off-page (technical) strategies to boost website traffic, increase your online presence and brand visibility. "
 image: "images/seo-blogging.jpg"
 date: 2020-09-15T12:15:25+05:09
-categories: ["online business"]
+categories: ["digital marketing"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---

 In the digital age, where the internet serves as the primary source of information and commerce, mastering Search Engine Optimization (SEO) has become paramount for businesses and content creators alike.
 SEO is the cornerstone of online visibility, driving organic traffic and ensuring your website ranks prominently in search engine results.
 This comprehensive guide aims to demystify SEO, providing actionable insights and strategies to boost website traffic.

-When it comes to [building an online business]({{< relref "how-to-start-an-online-business" >}}) SEO be the difference between success and failure.
+When it comes to building an online business SEO be the difference between success and failure.
 Therefore, learning how to optimize is essential for small businesses.
 Search engine not only drives traffic to a site but it gives a brand authority.
 Whether your building a podcast brand

 ## Blogger SEO Tips and Strategies